Moondevil-ha/solis-smart-charging/README.md

 ## Contributing

-Pull requests are welcome!
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ---

 ## License

-MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.